 sport literature association conference

-The 31st Annual Conference of the Sport Literature Association will be held Wednesday, June 25 through Saturday, June 28, 2014, at the College of the Rockies in Cranbrook, British Columbia.
+The 35th Annual Conference of the Sport Literature Association will be held Wednesday, June 20 through Saturday, June 23, 2018, at the University of Kansas in Lawrence, Kansas, USA.
 The Program Committee of the Sport Literature Association invites proposals for individual papers and/or complete sessions related to the literature of sport.

-Those interested in presenting should send abstracts of individual papers or original work or proposals for complete sessions by April 30, 2014, to the program chair at the following address: firstname.lastname@example.org.
+Those interested in presenting should send abstracts of individual papers or original work or proposals for complete sessions by March 30, 2018, to the program chair, Angie Abdou, at the following address: firstname.lastname@example.org.
 (Or mail abstract to: Philip Wedge, English Dept., Wescoe Hall, 1445 Jayhawk Boulevard, Room 3001, Lawrence, KS, 66045-7590)

 Submissions (preferably electronic) must include presenter's name, phone number, postal and email addresses, paper title, and a 250-word abstract.
 (Abstracts are mandatory since they create post-conference proceedings.)
 Indicate the type of presentation as critical study, fiction, creative nonfiction, or poetry.
 Please indicate any requests for technology (Power Point, Video/Audio Clips, etc.).
 Individual proposals may, but are not required to, include suggestions for possible panel placement.